Financial Aid & Scholarships

 Students will not enroll at Morehouse nor will Morehouse College manage costs or payments for programs offered in the summer.

-Morehouse College students will be required to pay our preferred providers directly for all fall 2021 experiences.
+Morehouse College students will be required to pay our preferred providers directly for all spring 2021 experiences.
 We have featured programs from our preferred providers listed on this site which we have vetted for quality, safety, and cost.
 Students who intend to enroll at Morehouse College and apply federal and other financial aid (excluding institutional scholarships) are required to select one of the programs featured for Morehouse College students.
 In this case, all payments (including financial aid) will be applied to the student’s account at the College and a refund will be sent to the student (or parent if PLUS loan funds are disbursed) that will be applied toward the study abroad experience.

 Students who choose study abroad experiences that are not featured on this site, including those offered by our partners and other providers with whom the College does not partner, will not enroll at the College and will manage all costs.